github/opensource.guide/getting-started/defining.md

 ---
-title: What it means to open source
+title: What is an open source project?
 nav: What it means to open source
 next: getting-started/setting-expectations.md
 ---